Current Research Projects

 This study uses a novel behavioural task to search for patterns of brain activity that track subjective pleasure and predict willingness to pay or willingness to work for rewards.
 In this task, participants watch movie trailers during fMRI scanning and bid money or exert effort to win a personal copy of the movies advertised.
 We will see if these activity patterns representing pleasure or value are disrupted in individuals with schizophrenia suffering from negative symptoms and whether this disruption occurs during the experience of pleasure and/or during the subsequent process of decision making.

 The aim of this study is to better understand the neurobiology of treatment resistance in schizophrenia and pave the way for development of novel techniques to predict treatment response.
-This is a preliminary, proof-of-principle study to test whether schizophrenia patients who do not respond to first-line treatment will differ on NM-MRI/glycine MRS signal compared to those who do respond.
+This is a preliminary, proof-of-principle study to test whether schizophrenia patients who do not respond to first-line treatment will differ on NM-MRI/glutamate MRS signal compared to those who do respond.
 The goal is to inform the wider research and medical community of potential neuropathological differences between individuals with schizophrenia who respond and who do not respond to first-line treatment.

 Neuromelanin-sensitive imaging of the substantia nigra and locus coeruleus